-At first glance, fees might make you favor debit cards in the debit vs credit competition.
-The worst fee you'll find in a typical debit card is a POS fee -- charged when you use your debit card at a retailer using PIN number.
-While the tide is shifting away from banks charging these fees, you may still encounter them.
-Prepaid debit cards are another story altogether, and are notorious for charging high fees (although those fees are also falling).
+At first glance, fees might make you favor debit cards as you evaluate debit vs. credit cards.
+The worst fee you may find in a typical debit card is a potential POS fee—charged when you use your PIN number for purchases with a retailer.
+While the tide is shifting away from banks charging those fees, you may still encounter them.
+Prepaid debit cards are another story altogether because they are not pure, bank-linked cards.
+Some prepaid cards have created a reputation for charging high fees, although some cards keep charges to a minimum.

-Consumer protection varies when it comes to debit vs credit cards.
-Lawmakers put debit cards and credit cards into different categories.
-To reduce the debit vs credit divide, many issuers offer to give you a similar level of protection -- but there are differences.
-The greatest risk is the fact that you open your checking account to the world (see below).
-For details on how the laws differ, see Debit vs Credit Liability (if you're card is missing, see Lost Debit Card?
-Act Fast!).
+Consumer protection varies when it comes to debit and credit cards.
+Lawmakers place debit cards and credit cards into different categories.
+But to make debit cards more attractive, some issuers offer a similar level of protection that makes debit cards almost as safe as credit cards—but there are still differences.
+The biggest problem may be that you expose your checking account to the world with a debit card (see below).

-When you use plastic at some retailers (gas stations in particular), they 'block' your card.
-This means they authorize and reserve money in your account—typically $50 to $100.
+When you use plastic at some retailers (gas stations, in particular), the merchant may “block” your card.
+That means they pre-authorize your purchase and reserve money in your account—typically $50 to $100.
 They don't know exactly how much you'll buy, but they want to make sure you can afford it.
-If you only buy $20 worth of gas, they won't release the remaining amount immediately -- it can take several days.
-During that time, you don't get to use the blocked money and you might bounce checks or incur overdraft charges.
+If you only buy $20 worth of gas, merchants don’t release the remaining amount immediately—that process can take several days.
+During that time, you’re unable to use the blocked money, which might cause you to bounce checks or incur overdraft charges.

 Using your debit card as you run around town doing errands can create bounced checks and overdraft costs.
 Even a $4 sandwich can create a $40 overdraft charge.
 Why not just use credit?
 Even a $60 annual fee on your credit card is a small price to pay for knowing you won't bounce checks and start a chain reaction of overdraft fees.

-9 times out of 10, nobody will know whether you're using a debit card vs a credit card.
-However, some companies won't treat them the same way.
-Rental car companies have been known to demand a real credit card and deny debit cards.
-Their argument is that a credit card implies a minimum level of creditworthiness and responsibility.
+Most of the time, nobody will know or care whether you're using a debit card or a credit card.
+However, some companies treat these cards differently.
+Rental car companies have been known to demand a real credit card and deny debit cards when you try to reserve a vehicle.
+Their justification may be that a credit card implies a minimum level of creditworthiness and responsibility.